PDRs4All XVIII. JWST-NIRCam Photometric properties of protoplanetary disks in the Orion Nebula Cluster: Conclusion

 We derived the SED of 85 ONC disks and 11 JuMBOs from the \textit{PDRs4All} images.
 Discarding SEDs with saturation or non-detection, we analyzed the SEDs of 23 ONC disks and five JuMBOs.
 The spectral features are related to typology: the SED of {\it type I} and {\it II} sources exhibit strong excess emission in the Pa and Br $\alpha$ filters.
 Their spectral features are consistent with the NIRSpec spectrum of the well-studied proplyd 203-504.
 Conversely, the SEDs of {\it type III} sources are mostly blackbody-like and do not exhibit any strong features.
 All of the JuMBOs but JuMBO24 have SEDs that are similar to those of {\it type III} sources.
 Instead, the SED of JuMBO24 shows strong similarities with that of {\it type I} and {\it II} sources.
 JuMBO24 SED is successfully reproduced with a model consisting of a low-mass binary star with a circumstellar irradiated disks, suggesting that JuMBO24 may be a proplyd binary.

-Combining the NIRCam images from GTO 1256 and the \textit{PDRs4All} 1288 programs, we measured the disk radius for 22 sources, and IF radius for 23 sources.
-The measurements obtained for the disks radii are, on average, half the size of those obtained with ALMA at sub-mm wavelengths, representing the dust continuum emission.
+Combining the NIRCam images from GTO 1256 and the \textit{PDRs4All} 1288 programs, we measured the disk radius for 22 sources and the IF radius for 23 sources.
+The measurements obtained for the disks radii are, on average, double the size of those obtained with ALMA at submillimeter wavelengths, representing the dust continuum emission.
 This is interpreted as evidence of dust radial segregation within the disk: the millimeter-sized grains are concentrated close to the central star because of rapid radial drift.

 We observe increasing disk radii with projected distance to $\theta^1$ Ori C $d_{\rm proj}$, following $r_{\rm disk}\propto d_{\rm proj}^{0.30}$, and with increasing $G_0$.
 This confirms that disks are truncated more rapidly when exposed to a stronger FUV radiation field.
 However, no correlation between IF radius and {either projected distance to $\theta^1$ Ori C} or $G_0$ is observed.
 Comparison of the IF radii with theoretical expectations shows that the mass-loss rates for the sample are in the range $\rm M_{loss}\in [5\times10^{-8}, ~10^{-6}]~M_\odot~yr^{-1}$.